 Baby Geek Cookies for a Virtual Shower

 I have this friend named Jennifer and we have never met in person.
 We met online and hopefully, we will see each other in person one day since our states touch each other.
 I am in Tennessee and she is in Virginia.
 Well, Jennifer just had a baby!
-A sweet little baby girl!
-I wanted to send her some love and was trying to think of something really cool.
-Then, my other friends Mike as Semi-Sweet and Hani from Haniela’s sent me an email asking if I wanted to join their virtual baby shower for Jennifer.
+A sweet baby girl!
+I wanted to send her some love and was trying to think of something cool.
+Then, my other friends Mike from Semi-Sweet and Hani from Haniela’s sent me an email asking if I wanted to join their virtual baby shower for Jennifer.
 YES!!
 I want to join!
 Sign me up.

 Supplies for Baby Geek Cookies:

 (may contain affiliate links)